system-transparency/system-transparency/README.md

 * Try downloading the OS package

 ### Initramfs Boot
-Initramfs boot expects the OS package artifacts to be included inside the initramfs at the following paths:
+Initramfs boot expects the OS package artifacts to be included inside the initramfs.

+OS package pointer:
+* Expect a filename like _my-ospkg.json_

+The OS package will then be loaded from:
-* Descriptor: /ospkg/ospkg.json
+* Descriptor: `/ospkg/my-ospkg.json`
-* Archive: /ospkg/ospkg.zip
+* Archive: `/ospkg/my-ospkg.zip`

 ## Signature Verification